 “I occasionally… wear collars.”
 As realization dawns, Al looks at my choker and his eyes grow large.
 “We occasionally wear collars,” I correct.

 “Keep it down!”
 I command.
-“This is my boyfriend and it’s nobody’s business what we do in our private time but you’re my best friend and that’s why I’m sharing it with you so keep your pants on!”
+“This is my boyfriend and it’s nobody’s business what we do in our private time, but you’re my best friend and that’s why I’m sharing it with you so keep your pants on!”
 I spit all in one breath.
 Al is clearly uncomfortable with my revelation, but opts to remain silent so that he can get some more information.
 I sigh.
-“When I was in college, I went to a BDSM bar—strictly for research—but it was hot and I was turned on.
+“When I was in college, I went to a BDSM bar—strictly for research—but it was hot, and I was turned on.
 I’ve been curious about it ever since.
 Then I met Christian and he was already in the lifestyle.
-He told what he did and shared his story with me.
-So we are trying different things to see what we like.
+He told me what he did and shared his story with me.
+So, we’re trying different things to see what we like.
 He doesn’t make me do anything that I don’t want to do, and if anything becomes too much for me, I have safe words.”

 “Safe words?
 Ana, this shit is a bit much.”
-Okay, we have slipped over into SeriousLand because he just called me ‘Ana.’
+Okay, we’ve slipped over into SeriousLand because he just called me Ana.

 “Sit down, Al,” I sit on the large chaise away from the girls and wait for Al to sit next to me.
 “There are so many aspects of BDSM.
-There is simply no one way to live this lifestyle.
+There’s simply no one way to live this lifestyle.
 Every BDSM relationship is as unique as the couple in it.
-One of the most common misconceptions is that it’s all about beating up on women, and that is simply not true.
-People are always spouting things and they have no idea what they are talking about.
-I have heard so many different things about the lifestyle from uninformed, ignorant narrow-minded people on the outside looking in—people who have never experienced the lifestyle or even bothered to look into it.
+One of the most common misconceptions is that it’s all about beating up on women, and that’s simply not true.
+People are always spouting things and they have no idea what they’re talking about.
+I’ve heard so many different things about the lifestyle from uninformed, ignorant, narrow-minded people on the outside looking in—people who have never experienced the lifestyle or even bothered to look into it.
 They see something on television or on the internet and they just run with it, with absolutely no education whatsoever.